 Our statue depicts the flames of pristine awareness that burn around Vajrapani.
 Additionally, Vajrapani was the protector and guide of the original Buddha.
 He is a prominent feature of Mahayana and Vajrayana Buddhism.
 However, he is also referred to as a deity in the Pali Canon of the Theravada Buddhist school.

 Last but not least, our Vajrapani statue is a embodiment of the Buddha’s spiritual power.
 Vajrapani is often depicted alongside Manjushri (Buddha’s wisdom) and Avalokitesvara (Buddhas immense compassion).
+Click here to learn more about the Buddhist Gods.

 Special Adornments at your Request